Umesh-Patidar/Android-Data-Binding/README.md

 # Overview

 Android has now released a stable data-binding library which allows you to connect views with data in a much more powerful way than was possible  previously.
 Applying data binding can improve your app by removing boilerplate for data-driven UI and allowing for two-way binding between views and data objects.
+This provides a way to tie the UI with business logic allowing the UI values to update automatically without manual intervention.
+This reduces lot of boilerplate code in your business logic that you usually write to sync the UI when new data is available.
+DataBinding is one of the android architecture components suggested by android

 # Setup